-The Web's Coolest Cars For Sale Now
+Coolest Cars For Sale This Week

-From a super cool Opel Kadett wagon to a De Tomaso Longchamp in original condition, there's something for everyone's taste.
+From a Willys veteran to a hybrid Lotus, there's something for everyone's taste.

 Motor1.com is starting a new weekly series, which joins our successful rubric for concept cars.
 Every Friday we'll share with you the coolest cars we've found for sale that week from all over the world, and will add them to the cars that we've picked in previous weeks and are still not sold.